UniBreakfast/crud-of-increasing-complexity/0000-simplest-for-me/README.md

 // (2) ['record 1 text', 'record 3 text updated']
 ```

-And you can compare the actual output with the expected output in the comments.
+And then you can compare the actual output with the expected output in the comments.
+</details><br>

 ## Persistency of data